jfflbnntt/dmsguild/expandedArmory/weapon/properties.md

 * **Lunging.** Some one-handed weapons are long and light enough to be used to sacrifice power to gain reach.
 When making a reach attack with a **lunging** weapon use the lower damage die listed in parentheses.
 You cannot use this feature while holding the weapon in both hands or if you are not proficient with this weapon.
 A **lunging** weapon is typically not also **heavy**, **reach**, or **two-handed**.

 * **Monk.** Weapons with this property count as Monk weapons that can be used with the Martial Arts feature. **Monk** weapons tend to be simple weapons without the **heavy** or **two-handed** properties, however there are a few select martial weapons that are specifically included.

-* **Mounted.** Mounted weapons are most effective when used while mounted.
-You have disadvantage when you use a mounted weapon to attack a target within 5 feet of you.
-Also, a mounted weapon requires two hands to wield when you aren't mounted.
-Mounted weapons tend to be piercing, **slow**, and **reach** weapons.

 * **Powerdraw.** Especially powerful bows are constructed of reinforced, rare, or composite materials while others are recurved.
 These bows derive their damage from the increased strength necessary to pull it.
 When applied to a short bow or long bow this property increases the range and allows you to use your Strength modifier for damage rolls in place of Dexterity. **Powerdraw** bows are rare and valuable.